VikramR123/SafeSkate/README.md

 If any object large enough to interfere your skating is detected, the backend script updates a boolean value on Firebase to denote that an obstruction exists.

-Our frontend (we hope to integrate this into the remote for electric skateboards, but for now ran on your phone) continuously fetches from this database and warns the user with a sound if an obstruction is detected.
+Our frontend (we hope to integrate this into the remote for electric skateboards, but for now ran on your phone) continuously fetches from this database and warns the user with a beeping sound if an obstruction is detected.

 ## Object Detection